Amazon Rainforest: The Lungs of the World

 deforestation

-By now, you should better grasp why the Amazon Rainforest is so important.
+By now, you should have a better grasp of why the Amazon Rainforest is so important.
 Time to head over to the Got It? section and review those facts while delving a little deeper.

 Image - Button Next